 The small intestine is a highly coiled long, thin tube of about 7.5 meters.
 It receives secretions from the liver and the pancreas.
 The interior walls of the small intestine also secrete juices for digesting food.
 The complete small intestine is twisted or rolled like a hose with its inside surface being full of ridges and folds.
 The folds are used to increase the digestion of food and absorption of nutrients.

-The liver is a roughly triangular, reddish brown accessory organ of the digestive system located to the right of the stomach.
-It produces bile, which plays an important role in the digestion of fat, into the small intestine.
+- The liver is a roughly triangular, reddish brown accessory organ of the digestive system located to the right of the stomach.
+It produces bile, which helps in the digestion of fat in the small intestine.
 The bile is stored and recycled in the gallbladder.
 It is a small, pear-shaped organ which is located just next to the liver.

-The pancreas is a large gland located just below the stomach.
+- The pancreas is a large gland located just below the stomach.
 It secretes digestive enzymes into the small intestine to complete the chemical digestion of foods.
-The liquid secreted by the pancreas gland is referred as pancreatic juice which acts on proteins, carbohydrates, and fats to convert them into simpler substances.
+The liquid secreted by the pancreas gland is referred to as pancreatic juice which breaks down proteins, carbohydrates, and fats into simpler substances.

-To know more about human digestive system and process of digestion, visit Byju’s.
+To learn more about the human digestive system or other related topics, please visit Byju’s.